viruzx/cdj-messenger/README.md

 node index.js orchestrate_api_key

 #With supervisor
-supervisor index.js -- orchestrate_api_key
+supervisor -- index.js orchestrate_api_key
 ```
 #Security
 The way we proceed to secure the chat is simple.
-The client requires a username, password and a key which is generated randomly.
+The client requires a username, password and a key which is generated randomly for each initial connection.

-Upon connecting, the first thing the client wants to do is send the username, password and key which will be stored in list of a valid keys.
+Upon connecting, the first thing the client wants to do is send the username, password and key which will be stored in list of a valid keys associated with the socket's id.

 From that point on the client no longer needs to send the password but just the username and the key in order to do anything.
+Once the client disconnects, that key is terminated.

 SSL is heavily recommended!